j47patel/j47patel_sidequest_W4/README.md

 ## Authors

-Karen Cochrane and David Han
+Karen Cochrane and David Han (original file)
+Jayna Patel (updates)

 ---

 ## Description

-This matches the structure of the original blob sketch from Week 2 but moves details into classes.

----

-## Learning Goals

-Learning Goals:

-- - load JSON in preload()
-- create WorldLevel from JSON
-- create BlobPlayer
-- update + draw each frame
-- handle input events (jump, optional next level)
+The blob game from Week 2 has been editied to have 5 different themed levels that the player can go through.

 ---